-We originally wrote about this story in an earlier Inspired by Insider story.
-In this article, we’ll provide a quick summary of the updates we made based on Insider feedback.
-Then, we’ll bring you up to speed on the latest developments.
-We’ve also added a few tips and tricks to help you optimize your search experience—and find more of what you need, faster, on your PC.
+In this article, we’ll go through those updates and bring you up to speed on the latest developments.
+We’ve also added a few tips and tricks to help you use search to find more of what you need on your device, faster.

-Think of the indexer (also called the Windows Search service or search indexer) as the engine behind Windows Search.
-It roams across your PC, cataloging information from all your files, such as words and metadata.
-This process is what enables Windows Search to return results so quickly—often within milliseconds.
-It’s much faster for Windows Search to check the index than go searching across your PC each time you ask it to look for a file.
+Think of the indexer, or the Windows Search service, as the engine behind Windows Search.
+It goes through your device, cataloging information from all your files, such as words and metadata.
+This process is what lets Windows Search return results so quickly—often within milliseconds.
+It’s much faster for Windows Search to check the index it’s created than it would be to go searching across your device each time you ask it to look for a file.

-The indexer not only indexes file names but all the content within each file.
-What’s more, it powers the file search for File Explorer, Outlook, Timeline and many UWPs.
-This is why we don’t recommend turning off the indexer.
-Doing so can dramatically slow down your PCs ability to find stuff, whether you’re looking for a document, media file, message or contact.
+This service not only indexes file names but all the content within each file.
+It also powers the file search for File Explorer, Outlook, Timeline, and many UWPs.
+This is why we don’t recommend turning off the indexer, which can dramatically slow down your device’s ability to find stuff, whether you’re looking for a document, media file, message, or contact.

-Of course, indexing does require disk space and processing power (both CPU and RAM resources)—especially when you first run indexing.
-But as we mentioned earlier, we’ve done a lot of work to help ensure that indexing is slowed down or ‘throttled’ when you’re using your PC for other tasks.
-Still, we know that many users continue turn off indexing.
-And that brings us to our Insider survey from last year…
+Of course, indexing does require disk space and processing power (both CPU and RAM resources), especially when you first run indexing.
+But we’ve done a lot of work to help ensure that indexing is slowed down when you’re using your device for other tasks.

 Insiders weigh in

-The process behind our research was simple: Whenever a Windows Insider disabled Windows Search, a ‘toast’ would pop up on the screen asking why.
-The reasons for turning off the indexer covered a wide variety of scenarios but essentially boiled down to three key areas: excessive disk and CPU usage, general performance issues and low perceived value of the indexer.
+Despite these improvements, we know that many users have continued to turn off indexing, so we decided to ask them why directly.
+Whenever a Windows Insider disabled Windows Search, a message would pop up on the screen asking why.
+Insiders gave many reasons for turning off the indexer, but it boiled down to three key areas: high disk and CPU usage, general performance issues, and the indexer didn’t seem valuable to them.

 Adding value with Enhanced Mode

-To help users get more value out of Windows Search, we developed a new setting called Enhanced Mode that makes it easier to expand a search.
-By default, Windows Search is limited to documents, pictures, videos, and desktop to conserve computing resources.
-To extend search, you can manually customize your search locations—or, you can simply click on Enhanced Mode to instantly expand indexing across all folders and drives.
+To help you get more value out of Windows Search, we made a new setting called Enhanced Mode that makes it easier to expand a search.
+By default, Windows Search is limited to documents, pictures, videos, and your desktop, to make sure it doesn’t eat up your device’s resources.
+To extend search, you can change your search locations, or you can simply select Enhanced Mode to instantly expand indexing across all folders and drives.

 We originally introduced this feature to Insiders in a Windows 10 Insider Preview Build in 19H1.
-The question was: would it be enough to satisfy our discerning Insider’s need for more Search value?
-We’ll reveal the answer to that question in a moment.
+The question was, would it be enough to satisfy our Insiders’ needs for more Search value?

-We’d actually been working on this issue well before the Insider survey—but Insider feedback got it pushed up in priority.
+We’d actually been working on this issue for a while, but Insider feedback made it a priority.
 Soon after, we rolled out a new algorithm that detects high disk usage and slows down indexing activity.
-As we noted in an earlier post, the algorithm wasn’t perfect, and we continued development through 20H1.
+This algorithm wasn’t perfect yet though, and we continued development through 20H1.

-Our goal was to supply our algorithm with even more signals so it could better identify peak usage times and manage the indexer accordingly.
-Based on these new signals, the indexer will stop or throttle down when:
+Our goal was to supply our algorithm with even more signals, so it could better identify your peak usage times and manage the indexer accordingly.
+Based on these new signals, the indexer will stop or cut back when: